lucasvogels33/Review-paper-Bayesian-Structure-Learning-in-GGMs/Section 4 - Empirical comparison/README.txt

     are provided at each iteration specified in the iter_vec_thin

-5. The file "ggm_new5.cpp" and the folder "blaze"
+5. The file "ggm_new5.cpp"
-    This file and this folder contain code for the RJWWA algorithm
+    This file contains supporting code for the RJWWA algorithm